- Cracks in the concrete floor

 The weight of the concrete slab is transferred through the piers to the load-bearing strata underneath your home.

 As the system lifts your concrete slab floor upwards, the sinking movement of your floor will be permanently halted.

-Often, it will also be possible to lift the concrete slab back to a level position.
+Often, it will also be possible to lift the concrete slab back towards its original position.

 Inject Grout Fill

 Once the concrete slab has been lifted, a void will be present underneath the floor.